 Karen Matthews will read her children’s book “The Legend of Lizard Lick: A North Carolina Folktale” from 11 a.m. to 2 p.m.
 Sunday, Sept.
 29, at NoFo at The Pig Café and Gift Shop, 2014 Fairview Road, Raleigh.
 A book signing will follow the reading.

 Acclaimed automotive journalist Ken Gross will discuss Porsche’s innovative designs at 2:30 p.m.
 Sunday, Sept.
 29, at the N.C.
 Museum of Art, 2110 Blue Ridge Road, Raleigh.
 The lecture is free, but a ticket from the box office is required.
 For more information, call 919-715-5923.

 The city of Raleigh seeks artists or artist teams experienced in streetscape public art to work as art consultants for the Hillsborough Street Streetscape Phase II project.
 The design team artist will assist the project design team in concept and plan development for art and aesthetic integration for the overall project.

-Qualifications must be submitted by 5 p.m.
-Friday, Oct.
-11. For application guidelines, visit www.raleighnc.gov/arts and search for artist calls.
-For more information, contact Kim Curry-Evans, public art coordinator for the Office of Raleigh Arts, at 919-996-4688 or email@example.com.
+Qualifications must be submitted by 5 p.m. on Friday, Oct.
+11. For application guidelines, visit www.raleighnc.gov/arts and search for “artist calls.”
+For more information, contact Kim Curry-Evans, public art coordinator for the Office of Raleigh Arts, at 919-996-4688 or firstname.lastname@example.org.

 Send Arts Notes to email@example.com.